Monte Carlo inference for semiparametric Bayesian regression

 Under the conditions of Theorem~\ref{thm:cons-g}, $p(\tilde g \mid \D_n)$ is weakly consistent at $\tilde g_0$ under $\Tau$. \end{corollary} To strengthen Theorem~\ref{thm:cons-g}, we consider special cases of the support $\Y$.
 The restriction to $\tilde \Y$ ensures that $g$ is finite, but the limiting cases are well-defined: we may set $g(t) = -\infty$ for any $t$ such that $F_{Y,0}(t) = 0$ and similarly $g(t) = \infty$ whenever $F_{Y,0}(t)=1$.
 No such consideration is needed when $\Y$ is unbounded. \begin{corollary} Suppose $\Y$ is unbounded.
 Under the conditions of Theorem~\ref{thm:cons-g}, $p(g \mid \D_n)$ is (strongly) consistent at $g_0$ under (i) $\Tau$ and (ii) the $L_\infty$-topology on any bounded subset of $\tilde \Y$. \end{corollary} When $\Y$ is compact, we can strengthen this result to uniform posterior consistency of $p(g \mid \D_n)$ with no restrictions.
-Uniform posterior consistency ensures that the posterior converges to the true parameter at the same rate in all regions of the domain.
-This is particularly important when the shape of the true transformation is not known \emph{a priori}. \begin{corollary} Suppose $\Y$ is compact.
+Uniform posterior consistency ensures that the posterior converges to the true parameter at the same rate in all regions of the domain. \begin{corollary} Suppose $\Y$ is compact.
 Under the conditions of Theorem~\ref{thm:cons-g}, $p( g \mid \D_n)$ is weakly consistent at $g_0$ under the $L_\infty$-topology. \end{corollary}